guilhermelimait/PokeTest/README.md

    - Select a generation from the dropdown to view Pokémon from specific regions
    - Choose a type to filter Pokémon by their elemental type
    - Enter number ranges to find specific Pokémon by their Pokédex numbers
+   - Use the reset button to clear all filters

 3. **Sorting**
    - Use the sort dropdown to organize Pokémon by number, name, or type